-The Equality Act 2010 has introduced 9 protected characteristics:
+The Equality Act 2010 introduced 9 protected characteristics:

-- age;
+- age

-- disability;
+- disability

-- gender reassignment;
+- gender reassignment

-- marriage and civil partnership;
+- marriage and civil partnership

-- pregnancy and maternity;
+- pregnancy and maternity

-- race;
+- race

-- religion or belief;
+- religion or belief

-- sex;
+- sex

-- Sexual orientation.
+- sexual orientation

-2.4 The Data Protection Act 2018 and the UK General Data Protection Regulation

-Sets standards for the gathering and sharing of personal information.
+- 2.4 The Data Protection Act 2018 and the UK General Data Protection Regulation Sets standards for the gathering and sharing of personal information.

-2.5 The European Convention on Human Rights Act 1998
+- 2.5 The Human Rights Act 1998 and the Equality Act 2010 Protects people from unfair treatment and discrimination.

-Has an effect on housing management functions, including Recovery of Possession Proceedings.

-2.6 The Bankruptcy and Diligence (Scotland) Act 2007

-Sets out the legal framework for recovery of debt, including rent arrears
+- 2.6 The Bankruptcy and Diligence (Scotland) Act 2007 Sets out the legal framework for recovery of debt, including rent arrears

-2.7 The Homelessness (Scotland) Act 2003

-Requires the Association to advise the relevant local authority in statutory form when legal proceedings to raise proceedings are commenced.
+- 2.7 The Homelessness (Scotland) Act 2003 Requires the Association to advise the relevant local authority in statutory form when legal proceedings to raise proceedings are commenced.

-2.8 The Social Housing Charter

-The Social Housing Charter Outcome 11 requires Social landlords to:
+2.8 The Social Housing Charter The Social Housing Charter Outcome 11, Tenancy Sustainment requires Social landlords to: